YaleBGCC/Course/101SDMs.md

 ##  Prep data

+Many climate variables are highly correlated with one another, which can confound statistical analyses.

 > Decision: Correlated predictors can make it difficult to interpret model coefficients or response curves.
 So we'll remove the most correlated predictores